 Renters insurance protects Tampa renters from financial loss.
 Whether you’re renting a loft in Ybor City or a single-family home in Brandon, an insurance policy will cover personal property losses at your rental and provide liability coverage.
-ConsumerAffairs researched the best renters insurance in Tampa to find high-quality coverage at low rates.
+We researched the best renters insurance in Tampa to find high-quality coverage at low rates.

 When you rent in Tampa, the landlord’s insurance policy usually covers just the structure of the property.
 It does not cover your belongings.
 So if there’s a catastrophe, burglary or vandalism, you won’t be able to easily replace your possessions unless you’re covered.

 Tampa renters insurance is a good idea because residential theft is a problem all over the city.
 According to the City of Tampa’s Interactive Crime Map, crime is especially high in northeast Tampa, but no neighborhood is immune.
 Tampa also gets more than its fair share of dangerous weather.

 There are many benefits to renters insurance, including:

 Liability coverage if your negligence leads to property damage or physical injury